softwarefactory-project/DLRN/README.rst

     $ git clone https://github.com/openstack-packages/DLRN.git

-If you want to serve the built packages and the status reports:
+If you want to serve the built packages and the status reports, enable the httpd service, and then either add a section in the server configuration to map a URL to the data directories, or create a symbolic link:

 .. code-block:: shell-session

     # systemctl start httpd
+    # cd /var/www/html
+    # ln -s <datadir>/repos .

 Preparing
 ---------